dreLT/pomodoro/README.md

 # Pomodoro Time Management App

-A web application that helps manage one's time during the work day to increase work productivity and quality.
-The design is based on the Pomodoro Method, which recommends 25-minutes working periods divided by 5-minute breaks.
-To keep track of these periods, this app provides countdown timers, which the user can start, pause, and reset at any time.
-It also features a task list (in the form of sticky notes), enabling the user to freely add tasks they plan to accomplish and delete completed ones.
-To use the task list, be sure to first register and log in (these links are located in the top right-hand corner of the navigation bar).
+A single-page web application that helps one manage time during the work day and increase productivity and work quality.
+This app's functionality is based on the Pomodoro time management method, which recommends 25-minutes work periods followed by 5-minute breaks.
+The app keeps track of these periods with countdown timers, which the user can start, pause, and reset at any time.
+It also features a task list (in the form of sticky notes); tasks can be added, marked "done", and deleted.

+**The app is live:** [http://pomodoromgmt.herokuapp.com/](http://pomodoromgmt.herokuapp.com/)

+**Important:**
+To see the task list in action, simply login with the following credentials -
+Username: andre
+Password: abcd1234

+To add a task, simply click "Add Task".
+Hover over a task to see options to edit, delete, and mark a task "complete".
+Once a task is marked complete, hover over it to see options to undo marking it complete, or delete the task.

 ## The Stack
 This app runs on a [MEAN.JS](http://meanjs.org) stack, which contains the following frameworks:
 * [AngularJS](https://angularjs.org/) - For the app's frontend functionality
-* [MongoDB](http://mongodb.org/) and [Express](http://expressjs.com/) - For user authentication
+* [MongoDB](http://mongodb.org/) and [Express](http://expressjs.com/) - For the database and user authentication, respectively

 ### Fontend File Structure
-The files containing the app's frontend functionality are located in: `/public/modules/core/`
+The app's frontend functionality is located in: `/public/modules/core/`
-* `views/` - HTML views for each main section of the app, which are connected to the AngularJS controllers
+* `views/` - HTML views for each part of the app, linked up to the AngularJS controllers
-* `controllers/` - AngularJS controllers corresponding to each of these views
+* `controllers/` - AngularJS controllers associated with each of these views
-* `config/core.client.routes.js` handles all of the frontend routing for the app's single page architecture
+* `config/core.client.routes.js` handles frontend routing for single-page architecture
-* `services/timer.client.service.js` provides functionality for starting, stopping, and resetting the timer
+* `services/timer.client.service.js` contains functionality for starting, stopping, and resetting the timers
-* `filters/timecode.client.filer.js` contains the filter that converts milliseconds into "0:00" format
+* `filters/timecode.client.filer.js` contains the filter that converts milliseconds into the timer's "0:00" format
-* `css/core.css` - The CSS file for styling the application
+* `css/core.css` - The CSS file containing the app's styles

 ## Installation